Here's the Truth Behind Mushroom Health Claims

 Yes, mushrooms are healthy—but there’s also not a whole lot to them either.
 They’re very low in calories, and as it turns out, mushrooms are composed of about 90 percent water.
 However, the one nutrient where mushrooms really shine is protein.
 Mushrooms are a good source of plant-based protein, and they can help vegans and vegetarians meet their daily needs (50g).
 They're also a valuable source of potassium.
 Mushrooms are not technically a high-fiber food, so you’ll want to make sure you’re pairing them with fiber-rich veggies like black beans, lentils, and sweet potatoes.

 A 2017 study found fungi to be the best source of two disease-fighting antioxidants, ergothioneine and glutathione (low levels of the latter have been linked with higher risks of heart disease, diabetes, and cancer).
 But here’s the catch—there isn’t research to show eating mushrooms alone influences health.
 One study linked low ergothioneine levels with cognitive decline, but mushroom consumption didn’t differ between those with normal and mild cognitive impairment.
 And research on mushrooms’ impact on the immune system, gut health, tumor growth, and blood sugar is preliminary at best.

-Bottom line: Mushrooms are delicious and nutritious, but they’ve yet to achieve cure-all status.
+The Verdict on Mushrooms: Mushrooms are delicious and nutritious—but they’ve yet to achieve cure-all status.